ValeriyAndreevichPushkarev/RegistrationByAttributes/README.md

 Add a **TypeRegistrationAttribute** to the base entity whose implementations you want to register in the container.

 Add **DerivedTypeRegistrationAttribute** to the implementation to override LifetimeManagement.
+If you want named instance - add name in DerivedTypeRegistrationAttribute.

 Specify **LifetimeManagementType**.